The Public Theater

 The ideal candidate will possess the following qualifications:

 Salary and benefits will be competitive and commensurate with experience.

 The Public is committed to creating a diverse and inclusive environment and is proud to be an equal opportunity employer.
 Applicants from populations underrepresented in the theater field are strongly encouraged to apply.
-All qualified applications will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, familial status, sexual orientation, national origin, ability, age, or veteran status.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, familial status, sexual orientation, national origin, ability, age, or veteran status.